G90SG/Ruby-String-Manipulation/README.md

-# Ruby-String-Manipulationputs
+# Ruby String Manipulation
-program to model elements of string manipulation in Ruby
+Program to model elements of string manipulation in Ruby